nathancunn/nathancunn.github.io/_posts/2019-07-12-last-impressions.md

 ![](../figure/source/last-impressions/worst.png)

+_This analysis was done in R, with plots generated in ggplot2, details of the analysis are below.
+The data come from IMDb_

 ## Data
 I gathered the data from [IMDb](https://datasets.imdbws.com/).
 The data needed are spread across a couple of different tables: `title.ratings`, `title.episode`, and `title.basics`, so they all need to be downloaded and extracted on your machine.
 They can be read into R using the `tidyverse` package: